nwg-piotr/swayinfo/README.md

 ### i3 compatibility

 The script **should** work well on i3, but for some mysterious reason it behaves correctly on 2 of my 3 machines.
-On the third one, event seem to trigger one another, and the program loops.
+On the third one, events seem to trigger one another, and the program loops.
 This needs further investigation.
 For now use on i3 at your own risk.